 Teacher instructional teams work with the principal on a consistent basis to discuss student achievement and to determine the best interventions to help students.
 Data and observations are used to determine the best curriculum and behavior intervention to meet the individual needs of each child.
 The RTI Team meets every other week to address behavior issues and develop student plans.

-The Cheyenne-Eagle Butte School offers a learning disabilities program and a gifted program for the students in need of those services.
+The Cheyenne-Eagle Butte School offers programming to support those with special needs and a gifted program for the students in need of those services.
 For more information on these programs please contact the Principal.

 HS ACADEMICS

 PRINCIPAL LETTER